Sowmiya214/Pandas_Study_Materials/README.md

         👉Missing values from the dataframe can be filled by passing a value to the keyword fill_value.
 This keyword replaces the NaN values.
     6. What are the key features of pandas library ?
      🎁15 PYTHON PANDAS FEATURES:
         👉Handling of data.
-The Pandas library provides a really fast and efficient way to manage and explore data. ...
+The Pandas library provides a really fast and efficient way to manage and explore data 👉Alignment and indexing
-        👉Alignment and indexing. ...
-        👉Handling missing data. ...
+        👉Handling missing data
-        👉Cleaning up data. ...
+        👉Cleaning up data
-        👉Input and output tools. ...
+        👉Input and output tools
-        👉Multiple file formats supported. ...
+        👉Multiple file formats supported
-        👉Merging and joining of datasets. ...
+        👉Merging and joining of datasets
-        👉A lot of time series.
+        👉A lot of time series
         👉Optimized performance
         👉Python support
         👉Visualize